grease-xmr/grease/docs/introduction.md

 will suffice.

-The [AuxChannel] and [Monet] papers provide a workable demonstration of this, using Ethereum as the state management chain.
+The [AuxChannel] and [Monet] papers (summarized in [Payment Channel Network for Scriptless Blockchains]) provide a workable demonstration of this, using Ethereum as the state management chain.
 However, by using Ethereum, the channel metadata, including the peer's public keys and the channel state (open, disputed) is scrutable by the public.

 Grease aims to improve on this by making the payment channel metadata private as well.
 Zero knowledge proofs provide a way to do this.

 [AuxChannel]: https://eprint.iacr.org/2022/117.pdf
 [Monet]: https://eprint.iacr.org/2022/744.pdf
+[Payment Channel Network for Scriptless Blockchains]: https://bridges.monash.edu/articles/thesis/Payment_Channel_Network_for_Scriptless_Blockchains/23909907

 ## Design principles

-Grease is a bidirectional two party payment channel.
+Grease is a bidirectional two-party payment channel.
 This means that funds can flow in both directions, but in the vast majority of cases, funds will flow from one party (the client, or private peer) to the other (the merchant, or public peer).

-Grease embraces this use case and optimises the design and UX based on the following assumptions:
+Grease embraces this use case and optimizes the design and UX based on the following assumptions:
 * The public peer is responsible for recording the channel state on the ZK chain.
 * The public peer pays for gas fees on the ZK chain and will need to have some amount of ZK chain tokens to pay for these fees.